build-week/hover-jet/readme.md

 # Make sure the Docker image is up to date
 docker pull hoverjet/jet

-# Enter the Docker image
+# Start a Docker container and attach to an interactive shell in it
 docker run -it -v ~/repos/hover-jet:/jet hoverjet/jet
 ```